 Seditious conspiracy charges are rare and hard to prove.
 According to news reports, the last time prosecutors brought sedition charges was in 2010 against members of the “Hutaree” – a small far-right Christian militia group in Michigan.
 The group was allegedly plotting to incite an uprising against the government.
 However, a judge dismissed the charges after finding there was insufficient evidence of a conspiracy.

-On March 2, one of the 11 defendants pleaded guilty to seditious conspiracy, admitting he tried to keep President Biden from taking office and agreed to cooperate with the government.
-That means he will likely testify against his co-defendants, including the leader of the group who is expected to go on trial later this year.
-No doubt, the country will be watching.
+- On March 2, one of the 11 defendants pleaded guilty to seditious conspiracy, admitting he tried to keep President Biden from taking office and agreed to cooperate with the government.

 If you have been accused of sedition in North Texas or are facing charges stemming from the Capitol riot, it’s imperative that you contact an experienced federal defense attorney.
 Rest assured, the government is going to bring all of their resources to bear on this case.
 Our team has extensive experience defending federal criminal charges.
 Call 817-203-2220 for a free consultation.